ImperialLabs/slapi/README.md

 * Push your work back up to your fork
 * Submit a Pull Request so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+**NOTE**: Be sure to merge the latest from "upstream" before making a pull request!

 ### Internal Contributors